SDM-TIB/ckanext-advancedstats/README.md

 ## Installation

-As usual for CKAN extensions, you can install `ckanext-fedorkg` as follows:
+As usual for CKAN extensions, you can install `ckanext-advancedstats` as follows:

 ```bash
 git clone git@github.com:SDM-TIB/ckanext-advancedstats.git